leinardi/pylint-pycharm/README.md

 ![plugin settings screenshot](https://github.com/leinardi/pylint-pycharm/blob/master/art/pylint-settings.png)

+### Real-time inspection disabled by default
+The plugin real-time inspection is disabled by default as numerous users find running `mix credo` in the background has a negative impact on their system performance.
+If you like to try enabling the annotation, you can turn it on:

+1. Preferences > Editor > Inspections > Pylint
+2. Check "Pylint real-time scan"

 ### Inspection severity

 By default, Pylint message severity is set to Warning.
 It is possible to change the severity level